yoctoproject/poky/documentation/ref-manual/structure.rst

 name, and the version of the recipe (i.e.
 :term:`PE`\ ``:``\ :term:`PV`\ ``-``\ :term:`PR`).

-A number of key subdirectories exist within each recipe work directory:
+Here are key subdirectories within each recipe work directory:

 -  ``${WORKDIR}/temp``: Contains the log files of each task executed for this recipe, the "run" files for each executed task, which contain